museomix/museomix.org-v2/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.14.11 : UpdraftCloud easy sign-up wizard.
-App privacy policy links for GDPR compliance.
-Azure Germany support (Azure add-on).
-Many tweaks for convenience and small fixes.
-A recommended update for all.
-Also fixes a change in the short-lived 1.14.9 that could cause backups to not be sent to remote storage
+* 1.15.0: Introducing UpdraftClone.
+Create a live copy of your site with a button press.
+Great for testing changes, testing updates (e.g. WordPress core, plugins, PHP versions) and anything else you can think of.
+More information: https://updraftplus.com/updraftclone/ .
+Plus other tweaks and fixes; a recommended update for all.